Kip Turner enters his eighth season as Virginia men’s lacrosse assistant coach and 13th season under Lars Tiffany in 2024.

-For the third year in a row in 2019, Turner helped UVA finish No. 1 nationally in ground balls per game (41.55) as the Cavaliers tied a program record for wins (17) while capturing the NCAA and ACC titles.
-Overseeing faceoffs and goalies, two of Turner’s pupils shined in 2019.
-Alex Rode was named Most Outstanding Player of the 2019 NCAA Tournament after going 4-0 with 43 saves between the pipes.
-Rode recorded 18 saves against Duke in the NCAA semifinal round and posted 13 saves against Yale in the NCAA final.
-Freshman Petey LaSalla was stellar all season at the faceoff X, including going a perfect 6-of-6 in overtime periods.
-LaSalla, a College Crosse (SB Nation) Freshman All-Amercain (1st), finished No. 1 in the ACC with 100 ground balls.
-He also was No. 2 in the ACC and No. 21 in the nation with a .587 faceoff winning percentage.
+In 2019, Turner helped UVA finish No. 1 nationally in ground balls (41.55/game) as the Cavaliers tied a program record for wins (17), while also capturing the NCAA and ACC titles.
+Rode was named Most Outstanding Player of the 2019 NCAA Tournament after going 4-0 with 43 saves between the pipes.
+Rode also recorded 18 saves against Duke in the NCAA semifinal round and posted 13 saves against Yale in the NCAA championship game.
+As a freshman in 2019, LaSalla was stellar all season at the faceoff X, including going a perfect 6-of-6 in overtime periods.
+LaSalla, a College Crosse (SB Nation) Freshman All-American (1st), led the ACC after tallying 100 ground balls.
+He also was second in the ACC and No. 21 in the nation with a .587 faceoff winning percentage.
 LaSalla’s 216 faceoff wins rank No. 2 in UVA’s single-season record book.

-In his first two years at his alma mater, Turner has aided in the development of freshmen goalies.
+In his first two years at his alma mater, Turner has aided in the development of freshman goalies.
 In 2018, Rode led the ACC with 9.20 saves per game.
-In 2017, Turner aided in the development of first year goalie Griffin Thompson.
-Thompson went on to tie a UVA freshman goalie single-game record with 18 saves against Robert Morris.
+In 2017, Turner aided in the development of first-year goalie Griffin Thompson.
+Thompson went on to tie UVA’s freshman single-game record with 18 saves against Robert Morris.

 Turner also practiced his trade in the professional ranks, including leading the Chesapeake Bayhawks to two consecutive MLL Championships in 2012 and 2013.
 Turner was originally selected second overall in the Major League Lacrosse draft by the Boston Cannons, the highest goalie ever picked in a draft.
 He made an immediate impact, being named the Cannons’ Defensive MVP in 2008.
 A three-time MLL Defensive Player of the Week in 2010, Turner was named the MLL Goalkeeper of the Year for his outstanding play.
 Turner was also selected the starting goalie in the MLL All-Star game in 2013.
 After a nine-year stint in the MLL, Turner decided to retire in the spring of 2016.

 A 2007 graduate of the University of Virginia with a bachelor’s degree in government, Turner was a four-year letterwinner for the Cavaliers.
-He was the UVA defensive MVP in 2006, leading the Cavaliers to the ACC Championship and NCAA title.
-Turner was an All-ACC first team selection in 2007, and named to the All-ACC Tournament team in 2006 and 2007.
+He was a USILA Third Team All-American and the UVA defensive MVP in 2006, leading the undefeated Cavaliers to the ACC Championship and NCAA title.
+Turner was a First Team All-ACC selection and USILA All-American Honorable Mention in 2007 and named to the All-ACC Tournament Team in 2006 and 2007.